BendingSpoons/katana-swift/README.md

 ### Attaching the UI to the Logic

-The `Root` object is responsible for connecting the `Store` to the tree of nodes that compose our UI.
+The `Renderer` is responsible for rendering the nodes tree and updating the tree when the `Store` changes.

-You create a root object starting from the top level NodeDescription and the store.
+You create a Renderer object starting from the top level NodeDescription and the store.

 ```
-let root = CounterScreen(props: CounterScreenProps()).makeRoot(store: store)
+renderer = Renderer(rootDescription: counterScreen, store: store)
+renderer.render(in: view)
 ```

-Everytime a new app state is available the store dispatches an event that is captured by the Root and dispatched down to the tree of UI components.
+Everytime a new app state is available the store dispatches an event that is captured by the Renderer and dispatched down to the tree of UI components.
 If you want a node to receive updates from the `Store` just declare its `NodeDescription` as `ConnectedNodeDescription` and implement the method `connect` to attach the app `Store` to the component `props`

 ```